Uralstech/vid-orca/wiki/Cloud-Run.md

 		-H "Content-Type: application/json" \
 		-d "{\"messages\":[{\"role\":\"system\",\"content\":\"You are a helpful assistant AI.\"},{\"role\":\"user\",\"content\":\"Who made Linux?\"}]}"
 		```
-* If there are no errors and you get an output, you can go back to the terminal running the container and press `Ctrl+C` to stop the container.
+* Once you get the output, you can go back to the terminal running the container and press `Ctrl+C` to stop the container.

-## Pushing the image to the Google Cloud Artifact Registry and deploying it to Google Cloud Run

 * To push the Docker image to the Google Cloud Artifact Registry, run:
     * Command Prompt (Windows)
 		```cmd